On this page:

 To protect the health and safety of our patients, visitors and staff, the following visitation guidelines are in effect:

-- All visitors will be required to complete a health screening (questions and temperature check), wear a face mask at all times, clean their hands with soap/water/hand sanitizer before entering and after leaving a patient room, and practice social distancing throughout the visit;
+- All visitors will be required to complete a health screening (questions and temperature check), wear a medical-grade face mask at all times (provided by hospital if needed – no personal cloth masks permitted), clean their hands with soap/water/hand sanitizer before entering and after leaving a patient room, and practice social distancing throughout the visit;

 - Visitation is not permitted for patients receiving care on a restricted COVID unit, subject to end-of-life exceptions.
 Virtual visits are available for patients diagnosed with COVID-19;